-On a four well pad, an operator drilled the intermediate section of the first well and experienced significant non-productive time (NPT) due to large mud losses in the depleted Mission Canyon Sand.
-Drilling fluid losses were experienced while running intermediate casing and during the cementing process, leading to two-stage cement jobs.
-Also, the CBL indicated cement did not cover the Dakota Sand, requiring remedial work to satisfy North Dakota’s requirement to place sufficient cement to cover the Dakota Sand.
+On a four-well pad, an operator drilled the intermediate section of the first well and experienced significant non-productive time (NPT) due to large mud losses in the depleted Mission Canyon Sand.
+Drilling fluid losses occurred while setting intermediate casing and during cementing, leading to two-stage cement jobs.
+Also, the cement bond log (CBL) indicated cement did not cover the Dakota Sand.
+This issue required operator spend time and additional costs in remedial work to satisfy North Dakota’s requirement to place sufficient cement to cover the Dakota Sand.

-STAR SHIELD was initiated (6 lb/bbl) in the active system 500 feet above the depleted Mission Canyon on the second well on the pad.
+To prevent mud losses and reduce NPT, STAR SHIELD was initiated at 6 lb/bbl in the active system 500-ft. above the depleted Mission Canyon in the second well on the pad.
 Hourly treatments were initiated while drilling the depleted Mission Canyon and STAR SHIELD concentration was increased to 8 lb/bbl throughout the interval with no losses to the formation.
 CBL logs indicated sufficient cement across the Dakota Sands satisfying the state’s requirements.

-The operator drilled intermediate section, through the depleted Mission Canyon with no losses and no wellbore instability issues.
-Intermediate casing was set with with full returns.
-A single-stage cement job was performed with full returns and the operator achieved a successful CBL across the Dakota Sand.
+The operator drilled the intermediate section, through the depleted Mission Canyon with no losses and no wellbore instability issues.
+The intermediate casing was set with full returns.
+Also, a single-stage cement job was performed with full returns and the operator achieved a successful CBL across the Dakota Sand.

-STAR SHIELD was adopted on the next two wells with same positive results.
+STAR SHIELD was adopted on the next two wells on the same pad with positive results.